 Each “unit” includes blankets and a heater.
 A large exercise area and separate penthouse sleeping accommodation with ladder access, ensures that your cat has a warm and comfortable stay.

-Collection and drop offs are available seven days a week between 9-12 Noon and 5-7pm (Mon-Fri) and 9-12 Noon (Sat-Sun and Bank Holidays).
+Collection and drop offs are available seven days a week between 9-12 Noon and 5-7pm (Mon-Fri) and 9-12 Noon (Sat-Sun and Bank Holidays) but in these COVID times, please let us know your expected arrival / collection times.
 Alternative times may be accommodated outside these hours by arrangement.
 If you would like to view our Cattery please book an appointment prior to arrival.

 All cats entering the cattery must have up to date vaccinations against Upper Respiratory Infections (cat flu) and enteritis (the two basic vaccines required).
-All cats must be vaccinated annually, with the annual booster no more than three months overdue.
+All cats must be vaccinated annually with boosters all up to date.

 Overdue boosters (more than three months overdue) requires the cat to be started again with the two part vaccination (three weeks apart), then allowing a week before the cat is eligible to board – making a total period of four weeks from the first part vaccination to when the cat is safe to board.